ucacoin/Ucacoin2/README.md

 `docker run -it -v ucacoin-data:/ucacoin ucacoin`

-Config can be found in `/var/lib/docker/volumes/ucacoin-data/_data/.ucacoin/ucacoin.conf`
+Config can be found in `/var/lib/docker/volumes/ucacoin-data/_data/.ucacoin/ucacoin.conf` or can be edited inside the container